rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 This option enables instrumentation-based code coverage support.
 See the chapter on [instrumentation-based code coverage] for more information.

+Note that while the `-C instrument-coverage` option is stable, the profile data format produced by the resulting instrumentation may change, and may not work with coverage tools other than those built and shipped with the compiler.

 ## link-arg

 This flag lets you append a single extra argument to the linker invocation.